The24Kings/ZeldaServer/README.md

 ## Playing the Game

-ImprovedLurk uses the **LURK protocol**, a custom message-based protocol designed specifically for this project.
+ZeldaServer uses the **LURK protocol**, a custom message-based protocol designed specifically for this project.

 To connect and play, you will need a **LURK-compatible client** that implements the protocol: